GA4 Issues: What Can You Do About Them?

 What is an Engaged Session in GA4?

 You can see this “Engaged sessions” metric in the GA4 Traffic Acquisition report below.
 You can also see related new metrics like “Average engagement time per session” and “Engaged rate”.
-Again, these aren’t useless or bad metrics, you just can’t compare them to historical benchmarks from UA.
+Again, these aren’t useless or bad metrics, you just can’t compare them to historical benchmarks from a time before GA4.

 Conversions Are Counted Differently in GA4

-In Google Analytics 4, the default is for a conversion to be counted each time a conversion event occurs.
+In GA4, the default is for a conversion to be counted each time a conversion event occurs.
 Remember, GA4 is “event-based”.
 So if your visitor downloads the same PDF two (or three) times, that will count as two (or three) conversion events.
 Google says this is an improvement, but it seems to me like it would lead to inflated conversions in most situations.

-UPDATE: Google did roll out an update and will now allow you to change your conversion counting method from “Once per event” (the default) to “Once per session” (the same way they were counted in UA).
+UPDATE: Google has updated GA4 and allows you to change your conversion counting method from “Once per event” (the default) to “Once per session” (the same way they were counted in UA).
 If you want to do that, look for the “Counting Conversions Section in Google Analytics 4” in this GA4 conversion tracking resource.

 Check out the embedded video for a comparison of basic metrics and reports…or keep on reading below.